Multiliteracy: Applications

 There are two major topics that demonstrate the way multiliteracies can be used.
 The first is due to the world becoming smaller, communication between other cultures and languages is necessary to anyone.
 The usage of the English language is also being changed.
 While it seems that English is the common, global language, there are different dialects and subcultures that all speak different Englishes.
 The way English is spoken in Australia, South Africa, India or any other country is different from how it is spoken in the original English speaking countries in the UK.

-The second way to incorporate the term multiliteracies is the way technology and multimedia is changing how we communicate.
+The second way to incorporate the term multiliteracies is the way technology and multimedia are changing how we communicate.
 These days, text and speech are not the only and main ways to communicate.
 The definition of media is being extended to include text combined with sounds, and images which are being incorporated into movies, billboards, almost any site on the internet, and television.
 All these ways of communication require the ability to understand a multimedia world.

 The formulation of "A Pedagogy of Multiliteracies" by the New London Group expanded the focus of literacy from reading and writing to an understanding of multiple discourses and forms of representation in public and professional domains.
 The new literacy pedagogy was developed to meet the learning needs of students to allow them to navigate within these altered technological, cultural, and linguistically diverse communities.
 The concept of multiliteracies has been applied within various contexts and includes oral vernacular genres, visual literacies, information literacy, emotional literacy, and scientific multiliteracies and numeracy.